ookadeet/SocialMedia-MentalHealth/README.md

 This project uses a publicly available dataset to explore what impacts, if any, social media use has on several mental health measures.
 It also looks at whether social media usage can be used to predict mental health outcomes, both in terms of platforms used and time spent online.

 ## Methodology
 Raw data was sourced from Kaggle (<a href="https://www.kaggle.com/datasets/souvikahmed071/social-media-and-mental-health?select=smmh.csv">source</a>).
 The data was collected via a survey asking about social media use and symptoms of depression, anxiety, and ADHD , and about self-esteem.
 These questions were rated on a five-point Likert scale (Joshi *et al.*, 2015) to quantify symptom severity.
-Analysis was done using a multivariate multiple linear regression, using hours spent online and total platforms in use as predictors of ADHD, depression, anxiety, and self esteem measures.
+Analysis was done via linear regression, using hours spent online and total platforms in use as predictors of scores on ADHD, depression, anxiety, and self-esteem measures.
 Cleaning, exploration, and analysis of the data was done via Python in Colab, and the full code can be accessed <a href="https://github.com/ookadeet/SocialMedia-MentalHealth/blob/main/Social_Media_%26_Mental_Health.ipynb">here</a>.
 Please note, some elements of code were checked using LLMs such as ChatGPT.
 Independent variables were checked for collinearity by calculating the Variance Inflation Factor (Einblick, 2023) and deemed to not be collinear.

 ## Exploratory Data Analysis
 ### Respondent Make-Up